charlieegan3/personal-website/source/blog/2013-02-16-limits-to-a-level-of-literacy.html.markdown

 Now I visit stackoverlfow in excess of 10 times a day.

-This is a message to those in secondary education: web developers have built you the internet - let’s allow that tool to support the developers of the future.
+Looking back I should have asked to have had the filtering relaxed.